Contributors from members of the Copper team

 16. Sporting tickets

-Whether professional or amateur, there are likely some sports fans in your midst who’d be thrilled to have a pair of gameday tickets in their hands.
+Whether professional or amateur, there are likely some sports fans in your midst who’d be thrilled to receive a pair of game-day tickets.
 Sporting events can also double as a bonding experience for your sales team if they don’t get to interact much outside the office.

 17. A new office chair